sarikasurampudi/oml/oml-services/loading-onnx-model-and-using-with-rest-services/loading-onnx-model-and-using-with-rest-services.md

-# Store an ONNX model and score it using OML Services
+# Store an ONNX model and score it with OML Services

 ## Introduction